SoniaDumitru/bigram-parser/README.md

 # Task:
-Create an application that can take as input any text file and output a histogram of the bigrams in the text.
+Create an application that can take as input any text and outputs a histogram of the bigrams in the text.
 Description: A bigram is any two adjacent words in the text disregarding case and punctuation.
 A histogram is the count of how many times that particular bigram occurred in the text.

 # Solution for Bigram Parsing Problem: